Barn Staff:

 - All wranglers report to Barn Manager (Remy) except when “loaned” to another Manager.

-- All kitchen and housekeeping staff report to Front-of-the-House Manager or Ellen (except when “loaned” to another Manager).
+- All kitchen staff report to the Chef (Fred) and housekeeping staff report to Front-of-the-House Manager (Seantell) or Ellen (except when “loaned” to another Manager).

 - When the Events Manager (Sarah) is hosting a wedding or other event, we ALL report to her and do whatever she asks, preferably without bitching.